-‘Innocence’ by Patrick Kavanagh is a three stanza poem that is separated into uneven sets of lines.
-There are ten lines in the first stanza, four in the second and six in the third.
+‘Innocence’ by Patrick Kavanagh is a three-stanza poem that is separated into uneven sets of lines.
+There are ten lines in the first stanza, four in the second, and six in the third.
 ‘Innocence’ is written in free verse.
 This means that there is not a structured pattern of rhyme or rhythm.
-This allows Kavanagh a greater freedom in his syntax and places more importance on the images and content rather than their form.
+This allows Kavanagh greater freedom in his syntax and places more importance on the images and content rather than their form.

-Other techniques the poet makes use of are anaphora, alliteration and enjambment.
-Anaphora is the use and reuse of a word or phrase at the beginning of lines which are close together or in succession.
+The poetic techniques the poet makes use of are anaphora, alliteration, and enjambment.
+Anaphora is the use and reuse of a word or phrase at the beginning of lines that are close together or in succession.
 It can be seen most obviously in the last stanza in which “I” starts four of the six lines.

 Alliteration is another common technique that can be seen within ‘Innocence.’
 A few examples exist in the first stanza, most obviously between words beginning with “h.”
 There is the connection between “hill” and “hung” in the second line, then between “horn” and “hedges” in the fourth line.

 Analysis of Innocence